December 5, 2022

 Metatarsalgia feels worse when you flex your foot, walk, run or simply stand (especially barefoot).
 The foot pain will then fade during rest periods.

 Again, when inflammation is the reason behind intermittent pain, it will not bother you 24/7.
 Metatarsalgia is no different, but if you ignore it, the condition may worsen, causing radiating pain to other parts of the foot, the hips and the lower back.
-This is caused by your body attempting to accommodate the pain by walking differently, which neglects the core issue and strains other body parts.
+This is caused by your body attempting to accommodate the pain by walking differently, which then strains other body parts.

 Morton's Neuroma